darkowlzz/s3-versioning-logging--/docs/design.md

 * Once the correct target bucket name is inferred, logging is enabled for bucket, with log target prefix same as the source bucket name.
-If no proper target bucket in the right region is found, enabling logging would not be enabled for the particular source bucket.
-But this won't fail and stop the whole function, silent failure.
+If no proper target bucket in the right region is found, enabling logging would not be enabled for the particular source bucket and would crash the whole function.
+  It is designed to crash so that function failures don't happen silently, but cloudwatch alarms can be raised on failures.
 * Versioning is enabled along with logging.
 Versioning doesn't required any extra info, unlink logging.
+If versioning or logging is already enabled in a bucket, nothing would be changed.
 * If the target bucket doesn't has the required permission for Log Delivery group to deliver logs, permission is automatically added.
   NOTE: This could even remove any existing permissions on the target bucket.